Modi has longest tenure as head of elected Govt among all PMs

 Indira Gandhi comes third in the length of her tenure as an elected head of a government with a term of 15 years and 350 days as PM.
 Like her father, she was also never a chief minister.

 With the BJP’s preeminent leader set to serve as prime minister for at least four more years, his record is likely to stay for a very long time, sources said.
-(AGENCIES)
+(PTI)

 Modi has longest tenure as head of elected Govt among all PMs